Variational approximate penalized credible regions for Bayesian grouped regression: Problem setup

 where $\widehat{\vbeta}$ and $\mSigma_{\vbeta}$ are the posterior mean and covariance matrix.
 To obtain $\widetilde{\vbeta}$, we first solve a group-lasso regression with design matrix $\boldsymbol{X}^*$ and response vector $\mY^*$ as

 where $\boldsymbol{D}$ is a block diagonal matrix with the $g^{th}$ diagonal element being the diagonal matrix with diagonal elements are $\widehat{u}_g^2$.
-The sequence of solution $\vbeta^*$ can be computed easily with existing algorithms for group lasso.
+The sequence of solution $\vbeta^*$ can be computed easily with existing algorithms for group-lasso.
 We implement the group-lasso regression algorithm using the \texttt{R} package \texttt{gglasso} \citep{yang2015fast} that is available on \texttt{CRAN}.
 Then $\widetilde{\vbeta} = \boldsymbol{D}\vbeta^* $ is a solution to (\ref{ConstraintForm}).
 The justification for this approach to find $\widetilde{\vbeta}$ is provided in supplementary section A.

 \textbf{Remark on computational challenges of grouped penalized credible regions}: While the formulation in \eqref{DualForm} facilitates efficient computation of $\widetilde{\vbeta}$, the formula is only applicable in cases where $\sS_{\alpha; \pi}$ is elliptical.
 For many specifications of $\pi$, including the global-local shrinkage prior, $\sS_{\alpha; \pi}$ is non-convex and consequently computation of the minimizer in \eqref{ConstraintForm} is not straightforward.
-To avoid working with a potentially non-convex credible region from a Dirichlet-Laplace prior specification, \cite{Zhang2018} restricted their choice of $\sS_{\alpha; \pi}$ to elliptical regions centered at $\bE\{ \vbeta \mid \sD \}$ and scaled by $\text{Var}\{ \vbeta \mid \sD \}$.
-While this solution works well in several examples and has good theoretical guarantees, their method's computation requires a Gibbs sampler which is susceptible to poor mixing.
+To avoid working with a potentially non-convex credible region from a Dirichlet-Laplace prior specification, \cite{Zhang2018} restricted their choice of $\sS_{\alpha; \pi}$ to elliptical regions centered at $\bE\{ \vbeta \mid \sD \}$ and scaled by $\text{Var}\{ \vbeta \mid \sD \}$\footnote{A non-computational issue with choosing elliptical regions rather than the highest density region is that the credible regions may have overly large volume, thus leading to poor variable selection performance.}.
+While this solution works well in several examples and has good asymptotic properties, their method's computation requires a Gibbs sampler which is susceptible to poor mixing.
 In fact, this issue is well-demonstrated in our numerical results in Section \ref{sec::numericalStudy}.